fabienkruba/cmdunix101/presentation.md

 ### mount points

 - the unix arborescence does not include drive letters but mount points.
-- inserting a CD/DVD/USB drive or even a network drive is almost done transparently but behing the scene it is a 'mount' which is operated
+- inserting a CD/DVD/USB drive or even a network drive is almost done transparently but behing the scene it is a ls'mount' which is operated
 - on osX, dbl-click a dmg file ( disk image) will also be mounted in the filesystem.

 ````bash